haider0107/blog-app/src/data/kb-blogs/post-5.md

 ---
-layout: "../../layouts/BlogPostLayout.astro"
-title: A Post about Important Items Of Life
+title: JavaScript SchmavaScript
-date: 2022-11-20
+date: 2022-12-05
-author: Darnell McClure
+author: Victoria Greenfelder
-image: {
-  src: "/images/post-1.jpg",
-  alt: "A picture of a coder",
+image: { src: "/images/post-5.jpg", alt: "A picture of a coder" }
-}
-description: Have you ever wondered what the most important items of life are?
-Well, wonder no more!
+description: This is a blog post about the JavaScript programming language.
+Like it, love it, hate it, it's here to stay.
 draft: false
 category: Reference Docs
 ---